-- 2. Dittmann & Doherty, 2014 Nov cited in Sector Overview, Colquhoun, 2014 - 3.
-2014 FRDC F&A Sector Overview, FRDC and Ridge Partners - 4. ibid - Kearney, R & Farebrother, G. 2015.
-The comparative performance of the management of the individual threats to marine environments and fisheries resources (FRDC 2013/029).
-The Australian seafood industry The seafood industry comprises approximately 120 wild-catch fisheries from which over 600 finfish and shellfish are commercially harvested from marine and freshwater.
+The seafood industry comprises approximately 120 wild-catch fisheries from which over 600 finfish and shellfish are commercially harvested from marine and freshwater.
 There is also a large number of aquaculture species produced or in various stages of development; prawns, Southern Bluefin Tuna, salmonids, edible oysters and pearl oysters accounted for over 80 per cent of the value of aquaculture in 2012-13.
 In that year the industry produced 237,318 tonnes of seafood of which 34 per cent was farmed; and was valued at \$2.4 billion of which 43 per cent was derived from aquaculture.

-6 For the purposes of this plan, the seafood industry is defined as any activity conducted in or from Australia concerned with the commercial taking, culturing, processing, preserving, storing, transporting, marketing or selling fish or fish products.
-It comprises the following three sectors: commercial wild-catch aquaculture post-harvest Industry enterprises range from low technology single-owner-operators for whom the lifestyle is important, to large vertically integrated companies that operate largely for profit.
+For the purposes of this plan, the seafood industry is defined as any activity conducted in or from Australia concerned with the commercial taking, culturing, processing, preserving, storing, transporting, marketing or selling fish or fish products.
+It comprises the following three sectors:

+commercial wild-catch, aquaculture and post-harvest

+Industry enterprises range from low technology single-owner-operators for whom the lifestyle is important, to large vertically integrated companies that operate largely for profit.
 In 2012-13 the industry employed 13,813 people in the wild-catch (5,050), aquaculture (3,558) and post-harvest sectors (5,205).
-7 The industry's production is low in volume but high in value; and Australia's excellent international reputation for the quality and the environmental credentials of its exports of abalone, rock lobster, prawn, scallop, Southern Bluefin Tuna, tropical fish and pearls has maximised returns through exports.
+The industry's production is low in volume but high in value; and Australia's excellent international reputation for the quality and the environmental credentials of its exports of abalone, rock lobster, prawn, scallop, Southern Bluefin Tuna, tropical fish and pearls has maximised returns through exports.
 In 2012-13 49 per cent of Australia's production was exported and valued at \$1.65 billion.
-8

 Demand for seafood remains strong across Australia with consumption in 2012-13 at 15 kilograms per person per year.
 A key driver is the awareness of seafood's prominent role in a healthy diet.
 Total domestic consumption has grown by three per cent over the last decade while production has fallen by one per cent.

 There remains some prospect for increasing Australian production through improvements in fisheries management, aquaculture and to a lesser extent better utilisation of low value wild-catch species and processing waste.
 However, Australia will continue to rely on imports, mainly from Thailand and China, to fill most of the seafood deficit which in 2012-13 was 66 per cent of total consumption.

+52014 FRDC F&A Sector Overview, FRDC and Ridge Partners

-9 6.
-Australian Fisheries and Aquaculture Statistics, ABARES 2013 7. ibid 8. ibid 9. ibid With the growing seafood deficit combined with the strength of the Australian dollar over recent years, some businesses have been looking to re-orient their market portfolio towards increasing their share of the Australian market.
+6 Australian Fisheries and Aquaculture Statistics, ABARES 2013

+With the growing seafood deficit combined with the strength of the Australian dollar over recent years, some businesses have been looking to re-orient their market portfolio towards increasing their share of the Australian market.
 Increasingly, businesses are seeking to improve their profitability and efficiency through focusing on the whole value chain through to consumers.
 This will see more companies becoming either vertically integrated or building partnerships to achieve similar results.

 In some Asian markets consumption is also increasing with the growth of the middle class, especially in China and India.
 This will mean that Australia will be competing with these countries for imports that will consequently increase in price.

+Challenges facing the Australian seafood industry include:

+Environmental

-Challenges facing the Australian seafood industry include: Environmental addressing non-fishing impacts on the productivity of marine environment reaching and maintaining sustainable levels of fisheries production adopting fishing and aquaculture best practices to improve environmental performance including reducing bycatch and interactions with Threatened Endangered and Protected species Social ensuring evidence based decision making is the basis of marine environment policy and Management improving public perception of the industry developing people and organisations Economic improving profitability for producers
+- o addressing non-fishing impacts on the productivity of the marine environment - o reaching and maintaining sustainable levels of fisheries production - adopting fishing and aquaculture best practices to improve environmental performance including reducing bycatch and interactions with Threatened Endangered and Protected species

+Social

+- ensuring evidence based decision making is the basis of marine environment policy and management - improving public perception of the industry - o developing people and organisations o improving profitability for producers